 - Publishing to G Suite Marketplace is only required for public bots, or if your administrator requires bots to be whitelisted.

 - After you fill out the configuration tab, you next fill out the Publish tab.
 Add a detailed description, application banner, any number of screenshots and videos, and choose a Category.
 This information is visible to users in your bot catalog listing within Hangouts Chat.

 - Make sure that all your graphics assets (icon, application banner, and

 screenshots) are sized correctly.

-- When you are ready, click the publish button and your bot will be
+- When you are ready, click the publish button.
+If you are publishing your bot

 Bot approval guidelines